starchturrets/dendrite-termux-experiment/GUIDE.md

  Also, don't forget to use an absolute path for the `private_key: /data/data/com.termux/files/home/dendrite/matrix_key.pem`.

-- If you wish to configure for dendrite to store media files in an external SD card, run `termux-setup-storage` first as per [their docs](https://wiki.termux.com/wiki/Termux-setup-storage), then change the
+- If you wish to configure for dendrite to store media files in an external SD card, run `termux-setup-storage` first as per [their docs](https://wiki.termux.com/wiki/Termux-setup-storage), then change the base_path as shown:

       # Configuration for the Media API.
       media_api:
   	# Storage path for uploaded media.
 May be relative or absolute.
   		base_path: /data/data/com.termux/files/storage/shared/Download/media_store